SEN School Offer

 - Specific iPads for individual pupils to allow for a differentiated curriculum

-- Additional phonics interventions with a teacher
+- Additional phonics interventions with a teacher or TA

 - CAMHs workshops and groups using a Thrive approach